You should read Limits (An Introduction) first

 The first thing to try is just putting the value of the limit in, and see if it works (in other words substitution).

-If it's a fraction, then multiplying top and bottom by a conjugate might help.
+For some fractions multiplying top and bottom by a conjugate can help.

 the sign in the middle of 2 terms like this:

-Here is an example where it will help you to find a limit:
+Here is an example where it will help us find a limit:

 |Evaluating this at x=4 gives 0/0, which is not a good answer!|